aaron-grau/curic/html-css/projects/aa_times/README.md

 A great use for the `layout.scss` stylesheet is to define styling shared by multiple for elements.
-For example, the styling for the "Subscribe Now" button and is identical to the styling for the "Log In" button. **NB**: Using the same styling on buttons makes it easier for users to know where to click throughout your app.
+For example, the styling for the "Subscribe Now" button and is identical to the styling for the "Log In" button. **N.B.**: Using the same styling on buttons makes it easier for users to know where to click throughout your app.